Why Is My Propane Heater Not Working? Troubleshooting Guide

-The most common reasons for a non-working propane heater are a dirty thermocouple, a thermocouple that is too far from the flame, a blocked pilot tube, an empty/overfilled gas canister, and drafts.
+The most common reasons for your propane heater not working are: a dirty thermocouple, a thermocouple that is too far from the flame, a blocked pilot tube, an empty/overfilled gas canister, and drafts.
 Fortunately, the majority of homeowners will be able to take care of these issues on their own.

 Below you will find easy-to-follow instructions.
 In the majority of cases, these steps will get your unit working in no time.